NadimGhaznavi/Db4E/index.md

 # Systems Architecture

-The *db4d* application is made up of a number of components:
+The *db4d* application is currently running on Debian Linux and is made up of a number of components:

-* The core *db4e* Python code
+* The core db4e code
+* A P2Pool daemon
+* A GitHub account and repository
-* A running
+* A MongoDB server

+At it's core, *db4e* monitors the P2Pool server for events.
+I also use cronjobs to send the running P2Pool daemon commands so I can collect realtime data.
+Events are stored in MongoDB.
+Some events also trigger the creation of a CSV file which is published a GitHub hosted website (like this one).
+Javascript code is used to render the CSV data into nice, human-friendly graphs and bar charts.

 # Command Line Utilities